 AUTHOR GUIDELINES FOR VALVE MAGAZINE AND VALVEMAGAZINE.COM

 VALVE Magazine is the quarterly, 4-color magazine published by the Valve Manufacturers Association (VMA), located in Washington, DC.
-Out of the total circulation of nearly 23,000, approximately 20,000 are users, buyers, specifiers and distributors of valves and actuators.
-In addition to the print circulation, thousands more industry professionals see the editorial content via pass-along copies, the archived digital version at VALVEmagazine-digital.com and on VALVEmagazine.com.
-Added together, more than 70,000 people around the world have access to the magazine.
-In addition, VMA publishes editorial content that is exclusive to the magazine’s website.
+Out of the total circulation of 21,000, the majority are users, buyers, specifiers and distributors of valves, actuators and controls; valve manufacturers and suppliers also receive the magazine.
+In addition to the print circulation, thousands of industry professionals see the editorial content via pass-along copies, the archived digital version at VALVEmagazine-digital.com and on VALVEmagazine.com.
+Added together, more than 65,000 people around the world have access to the magazine.
+In addition, VMA publishes editorial content exclusive to the magazine’s website.

 VALVE Magazine’s purpose is to: